Forethoughts/forethoughts-datastudio/docs/index.rst

   * Use ``ray up`` command to launch fully managed :ref:`Ray cluster` on the cloud.
   * Deploy your model using Ray serve with authenticated REST API endpoint.
-  * Launch GPU accelerated :ref:`Jupyt
+  * Launch GPU accelerated :ref:`Jupyter` instance on the cloud.

+.. |spark-usecase| image:: ./_static/spark